Contents

 And a growing body of evidence suggests sleeping problems are also an area of significant health disparities between racial and ethnic groups.
 Sleep plays a critical role in overall wellness, so it stands to reason that sleep insufficiency can also help explain other health disparities, such as the higher rates of heart disease and diabetes, among Black folks.

-Across races, ethnicities and genders, sleeping difficulties are a major issue in the United States.
-An estimated 30 percent of adults suffer from insomnia, with an even higher percentage reporting they get less than seven hours per night.
+Across races, ethnicities, and genders, sleeping difficulties are a significant issue in the United States.
+An estimated 30 percent of adults have insomnia, with an even higher percentage reporting they get less than seven hours per night.

-Researchers suggest a number of potential causes of the higher rates of sleeping difficulties for people of color.
-A common theme: higher levels of physical and emotional stress.
+Researchers suggest several potential causes of the higher rates of sleeping difficulties for people of color—a common theme: higher levels of physical and emotional stress.

-Stress can induce an “on alert” state, known as hyperarousal, that has been found to be a key component of insomnia.
+Stress can induce an “on alert” state, known as hyperarousal, that is a key component of insomnia.

 Other contributors to sleep-related health disparities include:

-• Shift Work: People of color are more likely to work night shifts or irregular or extra hours that can throw off their sleep schedule and their ability to sync their circadian rhythm with the local day-night cycle.
+• Shift Work: People of color are more likely to work night shifts or irregular or extra hours, which can throw off their sleep schedule and their ability to sync their circadian rhythm with the local day-night cycle.

 • Occupational Hazards: Many people of color report job stress from discrimination in the workplace.
 In addition, it’s more common for people of color to work in jobs with greater safety risks that can create stress or occupational exposures to allergens or irritants that may increase their susceptibility to sleep apnea.

-• Financial Stress: A higher percentage of racial and ethnic minorities face unemployment and poverty, both of which can create financial pressure and significant daily stress.
+• Financial Stress: A higher percentage of racial and ethnic minorities face unemployment and poverty, both of which can create economic pressure and significant daily stress.

 • Unequal Access to Quality Medical Care: Disparities in access to care have a broad effect on health outcomes for minority groups.
 Conditions like sleep apnea may be less likely to be diagnosed or treated, or people may be less likely to discuss sleeping problems with their physician.